Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Conclusion

 Based on the developed framework, we reveal the spatial and social inequity gaps without regulatory interventions and investigate regulatory policies that improve transport equity.
 Through numerical study, we showed that although individuals' accessibility improves, spatial and social inequity gaps enlarge as AV technology evolves.
 The for-profit nature of TNC leads to the geographic concentration of AMoD services and exacerbates spatial inequity.
 In the meanwhile, the competition between AMoD and public transit disrupts transit services and the benefits of reduced costs for AMoD services are primarily distributed to higher-income individuals who are less transit-dependent, which expands the social inequity gap.
-The impacts of two regulatory policies are evaluated: (a) a minimum service-level requirement on AMoD services; and (b) subsidies on AMoD trips for first/last-mile connections.
+The impacts of two regulatory policies are evaluated: (a) a minimum service-level requirement on AMoD services; and (b) a subsidy on transit services by taxing AMoD services.
 We showed that a minimum service-level requirement incurs a trade-off: as a higher minimum service level is required, the spatial inequity decreases while the social inequity keeps increasing.
 Therefore, the regulatory agency should evaluate the trade-off between spatial equity and social equity and carefully control the minimum service-level requirement.
-On the other hand, subsidizing bundled services will benefit all stakeholders: higher subsidy yields increased TNC profit, transit ridership, and accessibility, and more importantly, improved spatial and social equity at the same time.
+On the other hand, subsidizing transit services for low-income individuals in underserved areas using taxes on AMoD services can promote the use of public transit and improve spatial and social equity at the same time.
+However, when transit services are over-subsidized, excessive taxation significantly deteriorates AMoD services, which sacrifices the accessibility of medium-income and high-income classes and enlarges the spatial and social inequity gaps.
+The regulatory agency should choose the proper subsidy/tax level to reach an equitable distribution of accessibility across distinct income classes and geographic zones.

 This paper delivers a comprehensive socioeconomic analysis of AV-enabled mobility future, with a special focus on transport equity.
 One future extension is extending the model to capture a mixture of AVs and human drivers in a TNC market and consider equity from both passenger and driver sides.
 Another extension would be incorporating other socio-economic factors (other than income levels) into the study of social equity.